We have chosen to write this article to outline some of the benefits of why getting a lease extended might be a good idea.

 Therefore, it is paramount to consider extending the lease as soon as possible to avoid this situation.

-To show a difference between the premiums to extend the lease with above 80 years and to extend the lease with below 80 years.
-We produced a table with the following scenarios and on the assumption that there are no ground rents:
+To show a difference between the premiums to extend the lease above 80 years and to extend the lease below 80 years.
+We produced a table with the following scenarios on the assumption that there are no ground rents:

-As you can see four years apart, but the cost to extend the lease can be become double if you wait for it to fall below 80 years.
+As you can see four years apart, the cost to extend the lease doubles when it falls below 80 years.
 Of course, these are only hypothetical scenarios and in real situations premium might not necessarily be double, this all depends on the property location, value and lease terms in place.

 This type of increase in premium happens because of a formula called marriage value which is essentially a difference between a short lease and a long lease property values.
 This difference is then divided equally between you and your landlord and his share forms part of the lease extension premium total.

 If you wish to progress with the lease extension you will need to instruct a solicitor and lease extension valuation surveyor.